Learning to Learn and Sample BRDFs

 We propose a method to accelerate the joint process of physically acquiring and learning neural \ac{BRDF} models.
 While \ac{BRDF} learning alone can be accelerated by meta-learning, acquisition remains slow as it relies on a mechanical process.
 We show that meta-learning can be extended to optimize the physical sampling pattern, too.
 After our method has been meta-trained for a set of fully-sampled \acp{BRDF}, it is able to quickly train on new \acp{BRDF} with up to \defaultOrders of magnitude fewer physical acquisition samples at similar quality.
 Our approach also extends to other linear and non-linear \ac{BRDF} models, which we show in an extensive evaluation.

 \mysection{Introduction}{Introduction} Learned representations of \acp{BRDF} \cite{nicodemus1992geometrical} offer intuitive editing, compact storage or interpolation of material appearance \cite{rainer2019neural,hu2020deepbrdf,rainer2020unified,sztrajman2021neural,fan2021neural}.
 What neural \ac{BRDF} models so far do not offer is a way to accelerate acquisition.
 Acquisition is slow, because it is a physical process, where a device has to change the illumination and capture an optical response, involving mechanical effort.
 Therefore, the simplest way to decrease capture time is to take fewer acquisition samples.
-Reducing the number of samples was shown for a linear \ac{BRDF} model \cite{nielsen2015optimal,ngan2005experimental}.
+Reducing the number of samples was investigated for linear \ac{BRDF} models \cite{nielsen2015optimal,ngan2005experimental}.

 In this work, we reduce the number of \ac{BRDF} acquisition samples by jointly learning the sample pattern and a non-linear, deep, neural-network based \ac{BRDF} model.
 We use meta-learning \cite{finn2017model} to optimize the hyper-parameters of an optimization.
 Furthermore, we extend the Metappearance approach \cite{fischer2022metappearance} to also meta-optimize over the sample pattern (``meta-sampling''), reducing the sample count by \defaultOrders of magnitude at similar visual quality.
 Finally, we show that our idea is applicable to \acp{NN} as well as to classic models, such as Phong or mixtures of basis \acp{BRDF}.
+Our code is available at \url{https://github.com/ryushinn/meta-sampling}.

 \mysection{Previous Work}{PreviousWork}